TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 2/Matthew 2.14.md

 ---

-And he arose and took the young child and his mother by night, and departed into Egypt;
+He arose and took the young child and his mother by night, and departed into Egypt,